Current Tariffs on China 2026: Complete Import Duty Guide

 Conclusion

-Understanding current tariffs on China is essential for successful importing in August 2025.
-With rates ranging from 20% for electronics to 70%+ for steel and aluminum, these costs significantly impact your bottom line.
+Understanding current tariffs on China is essential for successful importing in 2026.
+With rates ranging from approximately 7.5-10% for certain electronics to 75-85% for steel and aluminum, these costs significantly impact your bottom line.
 Remember that tariffs are just one part of total import costs - factor in customs brokerage, port fees, and other charges when budgeting.

 China import tariffs remain volatile and can change with little notice.
+The Section 122 tariff expires approximately July 23, 2026, and new Section 301 investigations initiated in March 2026 may produce additional rate changes by summer 2026.
 Stay informed about rate updates, verify your HS codes carefully, and consider professional guidance for complex shipments.
-Whether you're importing electronics, textiles, or raw materials, accurate planning prevents costly surprises at customs.

 Smart importers prepare for both current rates and potential changes to maintain competitive pricing and healthy profit margins.